DannyRyman/tech-blog/articles/you-do-not-need-a-di-framework.md

 Here, dependencies are manually created and passed explicitly.
 While this might seem verbose for small examples, in practice it keeps the wiring **clear and traceable**.

+> **Aside**: Interestingly, a common pattern has emerged among developers using frameworks like Spring to centralize their dependency bootstrapping in dedicated configuration files instead of relying on annotations scattered throughout the code.
+This practice simplifies reasoning about dependencies but highlights the irony of frameworks' promises of "automation."
+If centralizing configuration improves clarity, it suggests that fully automated dependency resolution may not always be beneficial or necessary.
+This approach brings Spring closer to manual DI principles, emphasizing that explicitness and intentional design often lead to better outcomes.

 ### 2. Managing Lifecycle Scopes

 DI frameworks provide lifecycle scopes like **singleton**, **transient**, and **request-scoped** objects.
 For instance, a singleton service is only instantiated once.